0xarch/hyperway/README.md

 ![Swaylike example picture](./asset/hyperway.png)

 Style set included the original sway colors (#285577, #4C7899) in almost all components.
+No rounded corner, no blur, very less animation.

-Suggest packages to install: `ttf-firacode-nerd`
+Suggested packages to install: `ttf-firacode-nerd`

 The default bar setup:
 ```